|Patagonia & El Calafate Tours by Say Hueque Argentina Journeys||Best of Patagonia Tours||El Calafate & The Glaciers|

 On the top of the list is, of course, Perito Moreno Glacier.
 Among Earth’s most impressive and accessible ice fields, Glaciar Perito Moreno is the stunning centerpiece of Parque Nacional Los Glaciares.

-30km long, 5km wide and 60m high, with an exceptional constant advance – it creeps forward up to 2m per day, causing building-sized icebergs-, this noisy and beautiful show is not to be forgotten.
+30km long, 5km wide and 60m high, with an exceptional constant advance – it creeps forward up to 2m per day, causing building-sized icebergs to crash into the icy sea below, this noisy and beautiful show is not to be forgotten.

 While most of the world’s glaciers are receding, Glaciar Moreno is considered “stable”.
-Nonetheless, every several years -17 times between 1917 and 2006- as the glacier advances, it affects the Brazo Rico (Rico Arm) of Lago Argentino, because of the level of water rising and making pressure against the dam, it finally collapses.
-This is a world known show that people from all over the world come to see.
+Nevertheless, every several years -17 times between 1917 and 2006- as the glacier advances, it raises the water level of the Brazo Rico of Lago Argentino, and builds pressure against the dam, until it finally collapses.
+This is a world-known show that people from all over the world come to see.
 Important TV channels start a campsite a few days before when glaciologists predict that the break is near.
 As a matter of fact, in 2018 the park rangers registered the highest swelling so far since 1988.

-Still, you will see lots of action, icebergs, pieces of ice falling and a never ending ice field.
+Still, even if you miss the big one, there is no doubt that you will see lots of action; icebergs, chunks of ice falling, and a never-ending ice field.

-Known as a local bird reserve and a great place to spot flamingos, Laguna Nimes is a quiet green spot on the shoreline on Lago Argentino.
-It offers the viewing of more than 80 different bird species and is still not that overexposed to tourists.
+Known as a local bird reserve and a great place to spot flamingos, Laguna Nimes is a quiet green spot on the shoreline of Lago Argentino.
+It offers the viewing of more than 80 different bird species and is still not overexposed to tourists.

-The ticket access includes a little written guide to help you recognize the different species and how they interrelate.
-Keep in mind that you will spend here at least two hours.
-There are toilets and the opportunity to rent binoculars if you haven’t brought your own.
-The reserve offers a hike of low difficulty along a path of 3km extension surrounding the lagoons.
+The ticket access includes a brief written guide to help you recognize the different species and how they interact.
+Keep in mind that you will spend at least two hours here.
+There are bathrooms and the opportunity to rent binoculars if you didn’t bring your own.
+The reserve offers a low-difficulty hike along a path of 3km extension surrounding the lagoons.

-Dress comfortable warm clothes, preferably as windbreak or impermeable outer layer and appropriate footwear.
+Dress in comfortable warm clothes, preferably a windbreak or impermeable outer layer and appropriate footwear.

-Wear sunglasses, sunscreen, hat, it is advisable to bring extra shelter and water.
+Wear sunglasses, sunscreen, and a hat, it is advisable to bring extra water.

-Use binoculars to take a good look of the birds and make the most of the shelters to do to rest.
+Use binoculars to take a good look of the birds, and make the most of the shelters offered for you to rest.

-Remember not to feed the birds as its harmful for them.
+Remember not to feed the birds as it is harmful to them.